SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 tags: [ETL Pipeline, Statistics, System Ranking, Python, Fantasy Basketball]
 ---

-In this project I adresses the percentage distribution problem in fantasy basketball ranking algorithms.
+In this project I extract, transform, and load data for my own fantasy basketball player ranking app [URL].
+I construct a series of ranking algorithms premised on the hypothesis that percentage category scores are scaled erroneously.
 Existing ranking systems weight percentage performances linearly by attempts.
 Because percentages are bound between 0 and 1, however, the actual affect of attempts on percentages is asymptotic, not linear.
-I develop a Sigmoid-Harmonic-Attempt-Weighting (SHAW) transformation tied to the statistical properties (CoV & Skewness) of attempt distributions.
-I then use the SHAW percentage transformations to create six unique fantasy basketball ranking algorithms which I then systematically compare to the current leading fantasy platform rankings: ESPN, Yahoo.com, and Basketball Monster.
-In top-100 player head-to-head matchups, two of my ranking systems beat Basketball Monster, three beat Yahoo, and all six beat ESPN.
-I extract, transform, and load data for my own fantasy basketball player ranking app.
-[URL].
+I develop a Sigmoid-Harmonic-Attempt-Weighting (SHAW) transformation based on the statistical properties (CoV & Skewness) of attempt distributions.
+I then create six unique fantasy basketball ranking algorithms using SHAW- percentage transformations, which I then systematically compare to each other and to the current leading fantasy platform rankings: ESPN, Yahoo, and Basketball Monster.
+In head-to-head matchups using top-*n* players from each ranking set, I find some limited support for my hypothesis.

 ## Contents